 St. Peter is a somewhat small city located in the state of Minnesota.
 With a population of 12,156 people and two associated neighborhoods, St. Peter is the 90th largest community in Minnesota.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in St. Peter telecommute to their jobs.
+Overall, about 21.15% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Peter is a very ethnically-diverse city.
 The people who call St. Peter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Peter residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Peter include German, Norwegian, Irish, Swedish, and English.